Poland, Bulgaria Get Gas From EU Neighbours After Russia Halt - UrduPoint

 She said that "about 97 percent" of all EU contracts explicitly stipulate payments in Euros or Dollars.

-The top EU official said there were plans to convene a meeting of energy ministers from across the bloc "as soon as possible" to discuss the situation.
+Officials said energy ministers from across the bloc will meet on Monday to discuss the situation.